erz-7/MRI_denoising/README.md

 ### Analysis
-The file ____ contains our model and training loop for generating our results at the click of a button:
+The file **MR_Denoiser_submission** contains our model and training loop for generating our results at the click of a button:

 1.